Assembly of Constructible Factorization Algebras: The toolbox

 \begin{constr} Let \(\PS\) be a \posetofopens{}.
 All objects and morphisms below are in~\(\operad{\PS}\). \begin{enumerate}[label=(\arabic*), ref=(\arabic*)] \item An active map \(\alpha\colon \bar{r} \ra b\) defines an equivalence relation \(\sim_\alpha\) on \(\pi_0(b)\) as follows: Identify two connected components \(b', b'' \in \pi_0(b)\) if \(r_i \cap b' \neq \emptyset\) and \(r_i \cap b'' \neq \emptyset\) for some \(i\in \pi(\bar{r})\), and then transitively complete to get an actual equivalence relation.
 In equations,

-\item For active-cocartesian maps the above procedure automatically gives an equivalence relation of a particularly simple form.
+\item For active-\pcocartesian{} maps the above procedure automatically gives an equivalence relation of a particularly simple form.

-In words, the active-cocartesian map yields a partitioning of the connected components of \(b\) into at most \(\pi(\bar{s})\) parts.
-If all entries of the tuple \(\bar{s}\) are non-empty, then this partition fully recovers the active-cocartesian arrow \(\gamma\). \end{enumerate} \end{constr}
+In words, the active-\pcocartesian{} map yields a partitioning of the connected components of \(b\) into at most \(\pi(\bar{s})\) parts.
+If all entries of the tuple \(\bar{s}\) are non-empty, then this partition fully recovers the active-\pcocartesian{} arrow \(\gamma\). \end{enumerate} \end{constr}

 \begin{rem} Whenever we need to produce active maps into some fixed tuple \(\bar{b}\) we will always implicitly use the identification \(\overcatAct{\operad{\PS}}{\bar{b}} \cong \prod_{i\in \pi(\bar{b})} \overcatAct{\operad{\PS}}{b_i}\).
 In words, it is sufficient to produce active maps into each object \(b_i\), with \(i\in \pi(\bar{b})\), of the tuple \(\bar{b}\). \end{rem}